-If you got this card in connection to a relationship, opportunity, issue, check the details.
-Perhaps negotiation of the difficulties requires a moment-to-moment attention to the minutiae of what’s happening.
+If you got this card concerning a relationship, opportunity, or issue — check the details.
+Negotiation of the difficulties may require a moment-to-moment attention to the minutiae of what’s happening.
 Conversely, there are some people whose natural focus is always on the details and mundane minutiae and not enough on what really matters in life.
 Those people need to stop, take a deep breath, and ask themselves: Will I remember this well on my deathbed?
-For that sort of person, focus on urgent but unimportant minutiae (a ringing phone, etc.) needs to give way to spending more time on that which is important but not urgent.
+For that sort of person, focus on urgent but unimportant minutiae (a ringing phone, etc.) needs to give way to spending more time on that which is essential but not urgent.